-This function is the newest showpiece of to the Tulsa weather node using nodes the weather server application of the TexNet elsewhere on the network.
-The NWS 1.72 revision, according to the beta-testers the weather server application of the TexNet in Eastern Oklahoma, where it is running on TULWX and two Muskogee nodes.
-When any type I'S" (Severe) weather message is stored to the disk of the PMS, the message heading and the first 148 characters (following the NWS Product ID Code) are broadcast all over the 1.72 portion of the TexNet network -- to all ports of these nodes.
+This function is the newest showpiece of the weather server application of the TexNet 1.72 revision, according to the beta-testers in Eastern Oklahoma, where it is running on TULWX and two Muskogee nodes.
+When any type "S" (Severe) weather message is stored to the disk of the PMS, the message heading and the first 148 characters (following the NWS Product ID Code) are broadcast all over the 1.72 portion of the TexNet network -- to all ports of these nodes.
 The broadcast to the intended users is from an alias of "ARES" to another alias of "WX" as a UI frame.
 ARES stations, EOCs and the like set their TNCs to include "ARES" in their budlist and they enable the terminal bell.
 The message rings the terminal bell, sends the whole heading of the message, and enough of the first part of the message to display the NWS county warning data and expiration data.
-This can enable users, possibly by automated means! to log onto the PMS and read the message of interest, and know beforehand whether or not they are interested in it, thereby reducing the PMS user loading while speeding up delivery.
+This can enable users, possibly by automated means, to log onto the PMS and read the message of interest, and know beforehand whether or not they are interested in it, thereby reducing the PMS user loading while speeding up delivery.
 This theory is of course contingent on proper administration to discriminate against reading unwanted messages so they don't overload the PMS all at once.
 Some of the users around Tulsa have written applications which scan monitored UI frames, and when they see one of these, connect to the PMS and automatically retrieve the whole message, and are then capable of taking further action on it.
-This opens up some interesting possibilities for
+This opens up some interesting possibilities for alerting individuals.